-Park Ridge is a decidedly white-collar city, with fully 89.27% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Park Ridge is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Park Ridge who work in management occupations (15.15%), office and administrative support (13.26%), and sales jobs (12.27%).
+Park Ridge is a decidedly white-collar city, with fully 89.53% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Park Ridge is a city of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Park Ridge who work in management occupations (17.51%), sales jobs (13.06%), and office and administrative support (11.49%).

 Also of interest is that Park Ridge has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Park Ridge is a great place for families with children to consider.
-First of all, many other families with children live here, making Park Ridge a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Park Ridge has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Park Ridge is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Park Ridge’s overall crime rate is lower than average for the country.

 The most common language spoken in Park Ridge is English.
 Other important languages spoken here include Polish and Spanish.